AviatrixSystems/terraform-modules/aviatrix-controller-build/README.md

 ### Usage:

-To create an Aviatrix BYOL Controller:
+To create an Aviatrix Controller:

 ```
 module "aviatrixcontroller" {